 Warning

 This is a rant about software engineers forgetting the role they have to play in changing the lives of the people they serve.
-Instead thinking only about trying out a new fancy technology or tool or architectural pattern that everyone else is talking about or FAANG has popularised.
+Instead, thinking only about trying out a new fancy technology or tool or architectural pattern that everyone else is talking about or FAANG has popularized.
 We keep forgetting that just because we can, doesn’t mean we should.

-A lot of engineers believe that microservices architecture is the ideal way to develop software these days.
-Having experienced a project in an earlier life where we dangerously came close to failing because we decided that we wanted to rewrite a well tested 5 year old legacy API into microservices despite clear evidence that we would NOT make it on time, I have a lot to speak about this.
+Many engineers believe that microservices architecture is the ideal way to develop software these days.
+I have had the opportunity to be part of a large project in my previous role, where we were in danger of failing.
+This was due to our decision to rewrite a well-tested 5-year-old legacy API into microservices, despite clear evidence that we would not be able to complete it on time.

 Shiny new tech paradigms can be very seductive for engineers.
-The itch try out something new can lead to tunnel vision and distract us from the real problem at hand, which surprisingly is often, delivering a reliable product that works and solves the challenge that the customer is facing.
+The itch to try out something new can lead to tunnel vision and distract us from the real problem at hand, which, surprisingly is often, delivering a reliable product that works and solves the challenge that the customer is facing.

-We clearly did not blog about this experience because we were busy fixing the problems we created by having several poorly written microservices that used to be one poorly written monolith.
+We clearly did not blog about this experience because we were busy resolving the issues we created by having several poorly written microservices that used to be one poorly written monolith.

-But at the retro, I shamelessly asked “was it worth it?”, the answer was a unanimous NO. It was a realisation that by aiming to re-write a monolith into microservices, most of us, I dare say, very bright engineers, underestimated the work involved in achieving that and also the consequences of having to maintain a complex distributed system with basic observability.
+At the retro, I shamelessly asked, “was it worth it?”.
+The answer was a unanimous NO. It was a realization that by aiming to re-write a monolith into microservices, most of us, I dare say, very bright engineers, underestimated the work involved in achieving that.
+Also, the consequences of having to maintain a complex distributed system with basic observability and multiple code repositories were dire.

-The real problem then was delivering a consolidated simplified interface to the existing monolith - which was an insurance quoting API.
+The real concern at the time was delivering a consolidated, simplified interface to the existing monolith - which was an insurance quoting API.

 The re-write was not a necessity at all.
 Because there was no need for it to scale to an extent that would warrant the need for scalable microservices.
-But engineers being engineers, made that THE Requirement.
-Despite not being a fan, I did commit to it too.
-Focussed on that very fictional requirement instead of the real problem, and accumulated tech debt of a very different magnitude.
+But engineers, being engineers, made that THE Requirement.
+Despite not being fully on-board with the idea, I committed to it as my argument against it was vetoed by other senior engineers.
+In a team, I am alright with disagreeing and committing, so with a good warning, I committed myself to it.
+Our focus on the fictional requirement of rewriting the monolith into microservices instead of tackling the real problem resulted in tech debt of a very different magnitude.

-As engineers we forget that we are here to make the lives of our users easier.
-Not focusing on the real problems often results in us creating problems for ourselves.
+As engineers, we forget that we are here to make the lives of our users easier.
+Not focusing on the real concerns often results in us creating issues for ourselves.
 This is where product thinking and working backwards is absolutely critical.

-As engineers, we must adopt a tool or paradigm for solving a problem that our customers are facing.
+As engineers, we must adopt a tool or paradigm for solving an issue that our customers are facing.
 Not because it is a new tool/solution that FAANG is using.

-Microservices and serverless components are tools that enable you to scale like crazy especially if you have workloads that are unpredictable and often happen like a explosive bursts that then for a very long period is flat lined.
+Microservices and serverless components are tools that enable you to scale - when done right, especially if you have workloads that are unpredictable or happen in explosive bursts and later flat lines for a very long period.
 But the decision on when and where you would use one over a simple monolith has to be made on a case-by-case basis.
+Software engineering is a discipline of tradeoffs.
+Knowing what to trade over the other makes a skilled engineer.

 Tip